andersundsehr/aus_driver_amazon_s3/readme.rst

 Installation
 ------------

-1. Install the TYPO3 extension via composer (recommended):
+1. Install the TYPO3 extension via composer (recommended) or install the extension via TER (not recommended anymore).

+  Composer installation:

   .. code-block::

     composer require andersundsehr/aus-driver-amazon-s3

-  or install the extension via TER (not recommended anymore)

 2. Add a new file storage with the "Amazon S3" driver to root page (pid = 0).